 Their performance is often affected before they are discarded, leading to washing problems that cause us to repeat loads of laundry.
 The overworked machines also demand more electricity due to their inefficient operation.

-When the tap water isn’t appealing, we may try again or we may simply reach for a bottled drink.
-Water or another beverage brought home in a package may generate extra trips to the store, but more importantly it creates more solid waste.
+When tap water isn’t appealing, we may try again or simply reach for a bottled drink.
+Water or another beverage in a package may generate extra trips to the store.
+More importantly, it creates more solid waste.
 Our oceans are filling with mountains of plastic, including empty bottles, that are killing wildlife and releasing toxins into the water.

 We may also substitute homemade ice by grabbing a bag of ice at the store.
-The demand for this product creates energy-hungry ice plants and point-of-sale coolers and gets diesel-thirsty trucks on the road to deliver it.
-After consumption, the empty bags end up going to the landfill with the empty water bottles and all the other pointless waste.
+The demand for this product creates energy-hungry ice plants and point-of-sale coolers.
+Not to mention it also gets diesel-thirsty trucks on the road to deliver it.
+After consumption, the empty bags end up going to the landfill.
+That’s along with the empty water bottles and all the other pointless waste.